Rednexie/ip-express/README.md

 "/text": This endpoint returns the IP address as plain text.
 You can access this endpoint by sending an HTTP GET request to the "/text" path.

 "/json": This endpoint returns the IP address as a JSON object.
-The JSON object contains a single key-value pair where the key is "ip" and the value is the IP address.
+The JSON object contains a single value, where the value is the ip address.
 You can access this endpoint by sending an HTTP GET request to the "/json" path.

 "/json/<variable>": This endpoint allows you to customize the variable name in the JSON response.
 Replace <variable> in the path with your preferred variable name.
 The response will be a JSON object with your specified variable name as the key and the IP address as the value.
 You can access this endpoint by sending an HTTP GET request to the "/json/<variable>" path.
 # Usage